16 Annotate Observations

 colnames(small_mat) <- paste0("column", seq_len(ncol(small_mat)))

-By default, when no manual observations were selected, ggmark() will select all observations and split them based on the groups defined in the layout.
+By default, if no observations are explicitly selected, ggmark() selects all observations and splits them based on the layout’s grouping.

 set.seed(123)